To boost the overall health of your dog, you need to feed them a well-balanced diet.

 Apples are highly nutritious for humans and animals alike.
 They contain antioxidants and vitamin C, which contributes to the overall health of the body.
 From time to time, it’s important to include apple in your pet’s diet.
 They can be sugary though, so watch out when giving your dog the sweeter varieties such as Pink Lady apples.

 Green Beans are a superpower vegetable that provide lots of nutrients for both you and your pet.
 Green Beans contain vitamins such as A, C, and K. they also contain omega-3 fatty acids, and some minerals such as Thiamine, Potassium, and Iron, which are all fantastically beneficial for your pup.

-To prevent specific health issues in your dog, such as inflammatory, cancer, and cardiovascular diseases, you should be giving your dog small quantities of Spinach.
+To prevent specific health issues in your dog, such as cancer, cardiovascular and inflammatory diseases, you should be giving your dog very small quantities of spinach regularly.
 It’s one of the best fruit and vegetables for dogs.

-There you have it, ten nutritious fruit and vegetable which can be given safely to your dog – and will have a positive impact on their health!
+There you have it, ten nutritious fruit and vegetables which can be given safely to your dog, that will each have a positive impact on their health!

 There are lots of other nutritious fruit and vegetables for dogs, you could ask your vet for more options which might be specifically beneficial for your pup’s breed or life stage.